outde-xyz/website/content/Discussions/2020-10-12_graf_synchronous_move.md

 My position so far has been to assume that the grammar is in **single movement normal form**.
 This is a bulky term for the simple idea that no head can ever have more than one licensee feature.
 It's simply impossible for *which* to carry both $\mathrm{nom^-}$ and $\mathrm{wh^-}$.
-That's an innocent working assumption in the sense that it does not affect weak or strong generative capacity [@GrafEtAl16FG].
+That's an innocent working assumption in the sense that it does not affect weak or strong generative capacity.
-But it also pushes us farther away from the standard view of syntax, and that's the very opposite of what I'd subregular syntax to accomplish.
+But it also pushes us farther away from the standard view of syntax, and that's the very opposite of what I'd like subregular syntax to accomplish.

 The other option is to switch to a much more sophisticated tier projection mechanism.
 It's not even that hard to define, but it's not particularly natural from a subregular perspective, and that's why it doesn't strike me as a very insightful route to take.
-So recently I figured, the hell with it, what if the tier-based view of syntax is indeed correct?
+So recently I figured, the hell with it, what if the tier-based view of syntax is correct in its current form?
 What would syntax look like if we don't have the single movement normal form, but the tier constraints still apply in the same fashion?